Art & Photography

 Leach Pottery has a varied educational programme to choose from including hands-on pottery workshops in their education room.

 When the St Ives School of Painting opened in April 1938, it was the fulfilment of a vow made by two young officers who had served in the trenches some twenty years earlier.
-They vowed that if they survived the horrors of the Western Front they would one day live and paint in St Ives.
 Still in the same studios they offer the unique chance for your students to be taught by practicing artists.

 Artist Educators in St Ives